-Recently the managers of two major hedge funds, Bill Ackman and Dan Loeb, have begun a battle regarding if HerbalifeÂ trulyÂ is a MLM company.
-Ackman asserts Herbalife is not a legitimate company and has created a website with evidence that he says proves his claim that it’s actually a pyramid scheme.
+The managers of two major hedge funds, Bill Ackman and Dan Loeb, weighed in on whether Herbalife is truly an MLM company.
+Ackman asserts Herbalife is not a legitimate company and has created a website that he says proves his claim that the company’s business model is actually a pyramid scheme.
 Loeb feels Herbalife will survive the challenge brought on by Ackman, and purchased Herbalife stock.

-Herbalife officials assert that they’re a legitimate business, selling products to people who actually want to use them.
-They recently commissioned a survey that found 90 percent of the people who buy their products are not distributors, instead they’re actual people who want to drink their shakes.
+Herbalife officials assert that they are indeed, a legitimate business– selling products to people who actually want to use them.
+The company recently commissioned a survey which found 90 percent of people who buy their products are not distributors, instead they’re people who want to drink their shakes.

-This fight has now caught the attention of the Federal Trade Commission.
+This debate caught the attention of the Federal Trade Commission.
 Within the $28.5 billion MLM industry, the agency only offers guidelines to determine if a business is legitimate.
 The FTC does not have any specific regulations in place for the industry.
 It feels the public would be better protected by law enforcement taking action against fraudulent outfits.
 The FTC was working on a new rule to require Herbalife and other MLM marketers to provide prospective sellers a sheet that includes support for earnings claims, a list of previous legal action against the firm and it’s cancellation policy.
-This idea was met with multiple objections and an internal study that was commissioned concluded “the rule would not work very well with the MLM business model,â€ according to Monica Vaca, assistant director of the FTC’s Division of Marketing Practices.
+This idea was met with multiple objections and an internal study that was commissioned concluded “the rule would not work very well with the MLM business model,” according to Monica Vaca, assistant director of the FTC’s Division of Marketing Practices.